 The key is to maximise tax relief on the expenses incurred, in order to reduce the firm’s taxable profit.
 One way to do this is by planning the timing of capital expenditure that attracts capital allowances to ensure that you qualify for the 100% annual investment allowance (AIA); this means that you get full tax relief on your capital expenditure in year 1.

-The AIA was temporarily increased to £1,000,000 but the current plan is that it will revert back to £200,000 from 1 January 2022.
+The AIA provides 100% first year relief for qualifying expenditure up to £1,000,000.
+In addition, in the Spring 2023 budget, 'full expensing' was introduced, which means that companies can claim a 100% in-year relief for any capital expenditure on plant and machinery.
+This applies to qualifying expenditure in the period 1 April 2023 to 31 March 2026.
 If you are considering spending a lot of money on capital items, eg on a refurbishment, it may make sense to look at the timing of this and perhaps bring it forward.